dijasila/GPAW/doc/documentation/lcao/lcao.rst

 states defined on the PAW setups, it may be roughly equivalent to a single-zeta polarized basis set for certain elements.

 ..
-[LCAO] A. H. Larsen, M. Vanin, J. J. Mortensen, K. S. Thygesen, and K. W. Jacobsen, Phys.
+[LCAO_article] A. H. Larsen, M. Vanin, J. J. Mortensen, K. S. Thygesen, and K. W. Jacobsen, Phys.
 Rev. B 80, 195112 (2009)

 ..
 [Siesta] J.M.
 Soler et al.,